When and where?

 We will then make all the arrangements for you to attend a

 ceremony.
-On the day of the ceremony, you may bring up to two
+On the day of the ceremony, you may bring a maximum of 2

-guests.
-It is important to also remember to bring your letter from
+important that you remember to bring your letter

-the Home Office and photo-identification (e.g. passport or driving
+from the Home Office and photo-identification (e.g. passport or

 Applicants less than 18 years of age do not have to attend a